 Add extracts and mix well.

-Divide dough in half and wrap separately in plastic film.
+Divide the dough in half.
+Wrap each half separately in plastic cling film.

 Chill for at least one hour.

-Place cookies lined baking sheets and bake for 8-10 minutes or until slightly brown at edges.
+Bake for 8-10 minutes or until slightly brown at the edges.

-Divide into bowls and color each with desired shades
+Divide into bowls and color each with the desired shades

 Ice cookies by either painting the icing on with a small paintbrush or using a squeeze bottle for the outline and flood method.